carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 --------------------------

 To test a check it's best to try it out on a larger code base.
-LLVM and Clang are the natural targets as you already have the source around.
+LLVM and Clang are the natural targets as you already have the source code around.
 The most convenient way to run :program:`clang-tidy` is with a compile command database;
 CMake can automatically generate one, for a description of how to enable it see `How To Setup Tooling For LLVM`_.
 Once ``compile_commands.json`` is in place and